mphowardlab/hipper/README.md

 ## CMake setup & installation

 hipper has a functional CMake build system if you would like to install it to a shared location on your system.
-This installation can be detected using `find_package`.
+This installation can be detected using `find_package` in `CONFIG` mode.
 Alternatively, hipper can be included directly in an existing project via `add_subdirectory`.
 In either case, please link against the `hipper::hipper` target.

+## Contributing

+Support for additional features or defines is always welcome!
+Please submit a pull request in the style of the existing code, including a new entry in the API documentation.
+If you identify any issues with the code, please create an issue, and we will try to attend to it promptly.